haukex/raspinotes/BaseInstall.md

    - Making a backup of an SD card from another system (where `/dev/sdb` is the SD card):
      `sudo dd if=/dev/sdb | gzip -9 >backup.img.gz`

+   - Though the following is a **security risk**, it may be acceptable in certain limited circumstances, such as devices not connected to a network.
+To prevent being prompted for a password when doing administrative tasks (esp. in the GUI):

+         cat <<'EOF' | sudo tee /etc/polkit-1/rules.d/49-sudo-nopasswd.rules
+         polkit.addRule(function(action, subject) {
+            if (subject.isInGroup("sudo")) {
+               return polkit.Result.YES;
+            }
+         });
+         EOF

 Author, Copyright, and License